cucumber-attic/website/apps/dynamic/views/_posts/open-space-the-rocket-fuel-in-your-agile-transformation.md

 I absolutely love open space.

-Over the last couple of years, We've been privilidged to be trusted by some of our best [consulting clients](/training) to run open space events in their organisations.
+Over the last couple of years, we've been privilidged to be trusted by some of our best [consulting clients](/training) to run open space events in their organisations.
 I'm now convinved that these events are crucial in powering the cultural shift to agile software development.